April 3 - April 8, 2016 at Texas State University in San Marcos, TX.

 Together, we can change the world, one story at a time.

 You will work incredibly hard during this week long workshop but by graduation, you will have new tools to take your storytelling to the next level.

-The program is designed for experienced TV and newspaper photojournalist, reporters and video journalist – anyone who tells stories with moving pictures, sound and words.
+The program is designed for experienced TV and newspaper photojournalists, reporters and video journalists – anyone who tells stories with moving pictures, sound and words.
 If you attended the Oklahoma News Video Workshop, we pick up where they leave off.